Recent advancements in smartphone technology, connectivity, and security have transformed mobile banking into a must-have for consumers today.

 Another cool feature of the Discover Mobile app is that you can conveniently access your FICO credit score, for free, anywhere you go.
 All you have to do is enter your TouchID or 4-digit passcode, and your score is displayed instantly.

-PNC customers that use the bank’s Virtual Wallet service have access to some excellent budgeting tools within the PNC Mobile Banking app.
+PNC customers who use the bank’s Virtual Wallet service have access to some excellent budgeting tools within the PNC Mobile Banking app.

 With the Your Scheduled Out feature, you can enter the number of bills and expenses you owe each month.
 Then, the app automatically subtracts what you owe from your available checking account balance, showing you how much money you have to spend.